two-little-epochs/Twitter-Sentiment-Analysis-Flask-App/README.md

 - [License](#License)

 ## Introduction
 This is a simple web app built using [Flask](https://github.com/pallets/flask) and [Tweepy](https://www.tweepy.org/).
 It is used to display the sentiments of a user's tweets over a period of time.
+The sentiment analysis is done using machine learning and the model could be found and reproduced via this [notebook](./twitter_sentiment_analysis.ipynb).

 ## Installation